lunasec-io/lunasec/docs/pages/how-it-works/tokens.md

 server and gatekeeper in front of the real datastore, which is a direct connection to S3.
 The Tokenizer processes tokens and hands back information about where to download (and decrypt) the Token from AWS S3.

+### Security
+Unlike many other systems, the token is not the full decryption key, only part of it.
+The other required pieces can only be accessed from within the Dedicated Tokenizer Service, where authentication for the user can be checked, audit logs can be produced, and keys can be rotated if necessary.

+Please see the [Security Section](/pages/how-it-works/security/introduction/) for more information.

 ### Tokenization
 There are a few steps that happen behind the scenes when data gets tokenized.
 This is what happens when a user clicks Submit on a form with a `<SecureInput>`, .
-1. [Secure Frame](/pages/overview/features/#secure-frame) (typically from the React SDK) calls the Tokenizer at `/tokenize` with some metadata and gets back a token and an S3 presigned-URL.
+1. [Secure Frame](/pages/overview/features/#secure-frame) (typically created by the React SDK) calls the Tokenizer at `/tokenize` with some metadata and gets back a token and an S3 presigned-URL.
    Permission for your server to safely store the token from this session is created behind the scenes in what's dubbed a store `Grant`, preventing certain attacks.
 2. Secure Frame uploads the sensitive data to S3, data is encrypted by S3's built in encryption.
 3. Your web app reads the token from the `<SecureInput>` in the same way it would read a change in a normal input.